muratk5n/thirdwave/en/README.md

 ---

-Scifi / fantasy uses it, fine (see latest Spiderman).
+Scifi / fantasy uses some pseudoscience, fine (see latest Spiderman).
 Holywood locked in certain sci concepts from 70/80s and is now stuck with them.

 ---